 At a very general level, I examine context effects in social judgments and decision making.
 When I became a student at the University of Heidelberg, my mind was set on becoming a social psychologist.
 First, I was attracted by critical approaches (topics and methods), and then I became heavily socialized in social cognition research.
 I very much enjoyed working for and with Herbert Bless.
-Through him, Klaus Fiedler, Norbert Schwarz, and others, I became familiar with the then contemporary social psychological approaches (in the 90s) and with many social psychologists who visited Heidelberg or who we met at conferences.
+Through him, Klaus Fiedler, Norbert Schwarz, and others, I became familiar with the then contemporary social psychological approaches (in the 90s).
+I met many renown social psychologists who visited Heidelberg (either on their sabbatical or giving a talk in our colloquium) or at conferences.
 I was impressed and enthusiastic about social psychological research and about the opportunity to develop a career in this area of research.

 In the late 90s, I was involved in research on assimilation and contrast effects in social judgments and people’s responses to affective experiences, and the impact of conversational processes on people’s judgments and decisions.
 This built on research of Norbert Schwarz and Fritz Strack.
 After Dan Gilbert gave talks in Heidelberg and Grasellenbach (at a conference organized by Herbert Bless and Joe Forgas), many of us became interested in affective forecasting.
 I then started doing research in this area, supported by Herbert Bless.